MarkGodwin/tplink-omada-api/README.md

 ## Supported features

-Not many:
+Only a subset of the controller's features are supported:
 * Automatic Login/Re-login
 * List Devices (APs, Gateways and Switches)
 * Basic device information
 * Port status and PoE configuraton for Switches (<-- What I actually needed)

-Only tested with OC200 firmware version 5.5.7.
+Tested with OC200 firmware version 5.5.7.
 Other versions may not be fully compatible.

 ## Future